-The representative of Canada offered an amendment to the text, i.e. to put the words "recognition of" instead of "provision in law for" and to but the words "husband and wife" instead of "men and women".
+The representatives of Canada offered an amendment to the text, .e. to put the words "recognition of " instead of "provision in law for" and to put the words "husband and wife" instead of "men and women".
 The Canadian amendment was adopted by the Commission by 11 votes to 8 with 1 abstention.